Erlösung dem Erlöser

 [The World as Will and Representation, volume I, chapter 60, translated by E.F.J.Payne]

-nyone who is familiar with the canonical Wagner operas will know that they
+nyone who is familiar with the canonical Wagner operas will know that they contain many

-has translated "Erlösung" as salvation.
+translated "Erlösung" as salvation.
 In the context, it probably does not matter: the point is that for Schopenhauer, both salvation and redemption equate to

 "overcoming and annihilating the world".
 This is why Ulrike Kienzle, in her study of Parsifal in the light of Schopenhauer's philosophy, calls it "the